divijg19/divijg19/README.md

 I'm a **B.Tech Computer Science student at VIT Bhopal** with a relentless drive to engineer solutions that are not only functional but also elegant and impactful.
 My journey in tech is guided by two core principles: a deep understanding of **systems architecture** and a passion for **creative storytelling**.

-- 🔭 **I’m currently focusing on:** Advanced Serverless Architectures, DevOps workflows, and exploring the nuances of Go and Rust.
+- 🔭 **Career Focus:** Advanced Serverless Architectures, DevOps workflows, and exploring the nuances of Go and Rust.
-- 🌱 **My Goal:** To lead projects that build transformative systems and brands from the ground up.
+- 🌱 **Ideology:** To lead projects that build transformative systems and brands from the ground up.

 ---